BrucesHobbies/pubScribe/README.md

 # pubScribe
-Light weight middleware layer to multiple underlying databases and publish / subscribe software
+Light-weight middleware layer to enable applications to support multiple underlying databases and publish / subscribe software for time series data

 Copyright(C) 2021, BrucesHobbies,
 All Rights Reserved

 # PubScribe(TM) Project Overview
-pubScribe provides a very light weight middleware layer to applications to free them of the specific database interface function calls and allow the ultimate end users the freedom to choose their database and/or publish/subscribe middleware.
+pubScribe provides a very light-weight middleware layer to applications to free them of the specific database interface function calls and allow the ultimate end users the freedom to choose their database and/or publish/subscribe middleware for time series data.

 It was developed in response to requests of users wanting a different underlying database or publish / subscribe layer.
-The intent is to be agnostic to the particular underlying software layers to enable a larger user base for the application layer software.
+The intent is to be indifferent to the particular underlying software layers to enable a larger user base for the application layer software.

 Features:
 - Data logging (typically a time series of records)